-- 13 Finalise assessment arrangements for the BMD program.
+- 13. Finalise assessment arrangements for the BMD program.
 This includes: - o The Assessment Framework.
-(Standard 5.1.1) by 2023 - o progression requirements across all years of this program.
-(Standard 5.1.2) by 2023 - plans for improving the early identification of and support for at risk students.
-(Standard 5.3.1) by 2023 - 14 Clarify the progression points and consequences of failure to progress for MBBS students.
-(Standard 5.1.2) by 2023 - Demonstrate sufficient and sustainable professional and academic staff resources, including psychometric capacity, to support the conduct of assessment and quality assurance processes specific to the medical program.
-(Standards 5.2 and 5.4.1) by 2023 - Work with students in both programs to address concerns that some assessment feedback does not help students understand what actions are required to improve performance.
-(Standard 5.3.2) by 2024
+(Standard 5.1.1/2024 2.2.5,3.1.1 and 3.1.2) by 2023 - $\circ~$ progression requirements across all years of this program.
+(Standard 5.1.2/2024 3.1.1) by 2023 - o plans for improving the early identification of and support for at risk students.
+(Standard 5.3.1/2024 3.2.2) by 2023 - 15.
+Demonstrate sufficient and sustainable professional and academic staff resources, including psychometric capacity, to support the conduct of assessment and quality assurance processes specific to the medical program.
+(Standard 5.2 and 5.4.1/2024 3.1.3, 3.14 and 3.3.1) by 2023 - 16.
+Work with students in both programs to address concerns that some assessment feedback does not help students understand what actions are required to improve performance.
+(Standard 5.3.2/2024 3.2.1) by 2024

-- J Review the approach to workplace-based assessment (WBA) in the clinical years of the BMD program and explore sampling approaches, which will allow holistic judgements of competence.
-(Standard 5.2.1) - K Develop plans for formal and systematic engagement with educators and clinical supervisors to share specific knowledge/skills/behaviours gaps, strengths and weaknesses, based on cohort performance.
-(Standard 5.3.3) - L Develop an overall plan that outlines the systematic and regular approach to reviewing assessment practices, including review of assessment across different sites.
+- J. Review the approach to workplace-based assessment (WBA) in the clinical years of the BMD program and explore sampling approaches, which will allow holistic judgements of competence.
+(Standard 5.2.1) - K. Develop plans for formal and systematic engagement with educators and clinical supervisors to share specific knowledge/skills/behaviours gaps, strengths and weaknesses, based on cohort performance.
+(Standard 5.3.3) - L. Develop an overall plan that outlines the systematic and regular approach to reviewing assessment practices, including review of assessment across different sites.
 (Standard 5.4.2)

-The careful and systematic approach to assessment standard setting methods.
+• The careful and systematic approach to assessment standard setting methods.
 (Standard 5.2.3)